x/Game-Development-in-Javascript-Tutorial/README.md

 var isPalindrome = function(word){ ... };
 ```

-We're now declaring a variable called isPalindrome and setting it equal to an _anonymous function_.
+So we're now declaring a variable called isPalindrome and setting it equal to an _anonymous function_.

 __Definition:__ An _anonymous function_ is any function in the form ```function(){ .. };```.
 You can think of these as functions without names, even though they're commonly set to a named variable.